Federal Government announces more access to personal monitoring technology

 These products and services are crucial, because they:

 - allow a person to call for help at any time – even when they’re unable to use a phone; and

 - can monitor a person to ensure their safety – even if they don’t know where they are.

 Access to a wide range of personal monitoring systems from Tunstall is available through this initiative – including the Connected Care range of Home Alarms and their associated emergency pendants.
-Tunstall can also provide support beyond the home, with the GPS-enabled GO pendant, flexible Find-me Watch, and the myCareAssist mobile app.
+Tunstall can also provide support beyond the home, with the GPS-enabled GO pendant, and the myCareAssist mobile app.